The-RG-Archive/lifeinvader.com/README.md

 Missing stalk button on warstock post: https://imgur.com/PIGnbU6
   - There may be more on other posts needs to be researched

+Cookies link on the bottom is broken on all pages

+Add "vanilla like website "guide to readme

 Broken Stalk button:
 - How it is if pressed: https://imgur.com/XH53vjp
 - How it should be https://imgur.com/KxayObr